sahithyandev/s3/src/content/docs/data-communication-and-networking/29-messaging.md

 next: true
 ---

-Nowadays messaging is a crucial aspect of communication, enabling users to exchange information and ideas in real-time.
-Different messaging protocols exist, each with its own strengths and weaknesses.
+A crucial aspect of communication.
+Enables communication in real-time.
 Most protocols are proprietary.

 ## XMPP